 The idea of ‘self-care’ and ‘me time’ or ‘you time’ is currently quite a talked about topic.
 Perhaps because so many other things come first.. or have we just forgotten how to be ‘self-caring’?
 For many it just isn’t a priority, there isn’t the time or the space.
 Life is full, fast paced and we juggle so much.
 It amazes me how much people juggle.
 Our days, weeks and months are full and we’re constantly bombarded by the media – social media is everywhere, it can be addictive and consuming, and while scrolling through instagram or facebook at night can provide to be nice switch-off ‘you time’ it can also be consuming and not necessarily ‘self-caring’.

 Our bodies and minds are not designed to keep going, going and going without any real pause.
-And by pause I don’t mean sleeping – I mean stopping, relaxing, being present and doing something that makes you feel good, and enables you to re-set, something you love.
+And by pause I don’t mean sleeping – I mean stopping, relaxing, being present and doing something that makes you feel good, and enables you to re-set and feel restored, something you love.

 Even just 10-15mins here and there can help you to sustain the energy you need on an ongoing basis, to be productive, to focus well, to be inspired, to have new ideas, to have clarity and feel calm, to sleep well, manage and reduce stress, to maintain a healthy immune system, be more present and mindful in all that you do and to feel happy in yourself.